FallenDeity/Py-Week-DriveKnights/README.md

 # Py-Week
-Py-Week competition repo for Py-Dis by team Drive Knights
+Py-Week competition repo for Py-Dis by team Drive Knights.